b3nThomas/ekm-product-inventory-updater/README.md

   - These credentials are ignored by .git so will only ever exist on your local machine 👍

 ## Input CSV file
-  - From your source of truth for stock quantites, export a simple report named `data.csv`, based on `./app/data.csv.template`
+  - From your source of truth for stock quantites and prices, export a simple report named `data.csv`, based on `./app/data.csv.template`
   - Move the file to `./app/data.csv`
   - When run, the tool will use this data to update the stock quantites in EKM